 What is the motherboard repair with reballing method?

 Motherboards are consisted of countless electronic cicrcuits carved on silicon plaques, commonly known as PCB (Printed Circuit Boards).
 On their surface, a plethora of electronic components, integrated circuits (IC) and chipsets is mounted, which cooperate and exchange data, using the printed circuits.
 These components are known as SMD, or Surface Mount Devices.
-Among the most widely known SMD on your mainboard is the CPU and GPU chipset.

-Rarely, it is possible that excessive wear may result to malfunction on a PCB or SMD of your PSP, mostly due to manufacturing defect, extreme temperatures, abuse or accident.
+Rarely, it is possible that excessive wear may result to malfunction on a PCB or SMD of your desktop, mostly due to manufacturing defect, extreme temperatures, abuse or accident.
 In most cases, this damage is localized on the BGA (Ball Grid Arrays), which consist the most common link between the PCB and the integrated circuits.

 The reballing repair method aims at reconstituting the damaged circuit from scratch on your motherboard by using advanced, cutting-edge BGA/SMD rework equipment.